 Rooftop solar power is much cheaper than power from diesel generators.
 Solar PV generates power at a cost of about Rs.
 4.5-5/KWh while diesel generates power at about Rs.
 16/KWh.

 Whether solar is more expensive than grid power depends on your current tariff.
 Solar power is not cheaper than grid power for many consumers but in some cases, such as consumers paying a commercial tariff, solar power may be cheaper than grid power.

 The area required by a rooftop PV plant depends on the extent of shade-free space available and solar panel efficiency.
-A solar PV system typically requires 100-130 SF (about 12 m2) of shade free roof area per kW of capacity at current crystalline panel efficiency levels.
+A solar PV system typically requires 100 square feet (about 10 sq.m) of shade free roof area per kW of capacity at current crystalline panel efficiency levels.

 The amount of electricity generated by a rooftop solar PV plant depends on the location, orientation of the roof, panel efficiency, and ambient temperature.
 As a rule of thumb, a 1 kWp plant will generate about 4 kWh (units) of electricity a day on average in a year.

 A rooftop solar PV system primarily comprises of Solar PV Modules (panels), Inverters, and Mounting Structures.
 If battery backup is required Batteries and Charge Controllers would also be integrated with the system.

 Solar panels typically have 10 years’ manufacturer’s warranty with additional performance warranty of 25 years.
 Other system components (inverters, mounting structures, batteries, junction boxes, etc.) typically have 1 -5 years’ manufacturer’s warranty.

 Each component of the plant should conform to various IEC (international) or IS (Indian) standards.